webpro-nl/knip/README.md

 - Unused files can be deleted.
 - Unused dependencies can be removed from `package.json`.
 - Unlisted dependencies should be added to `package.json`.
 - Unused exports and types: remove the `export` keyword in front of unused exports.
-Then you (or tools such as ESLint) can see whether the variable or type is used within its own file.
+Then you (or tools such as the TypeScript language server in VS Code and/or ESLint) can see whether the variable or type is used within the same file.
 If this is not the case, it can be removed.

 🔁 Repeat the process to reveal new unused files and exports.
-Sometimes it's so liberating to delete things.
+Sometimes it's so liberating to delete things!

+## Production versus non-production code

-## Too many false positives?
+Feels like you're getting too many false positives?
+Let's talk about `entryFiles` and `projectFiles`.

+### Production code

 The default configuration for Knip is very strict and targets production code.
-For best results, it is recommended to exclude files such as tests from the project files.
-Here's why: when including tests and other non-production files, they may import production files, which will prevent them from being reported as unused.
+Non-production files such as tests should not be part of the `entryFiles`.
+Here's why: test and other non-production files often import production files, which will prevent the production files from being reported as unused.
+For best results:

+- Include only production entry files to the `entryFiles`.
+- Include only and all production files to the `projectFiles`.
-Excluding non-production files from the `projectFiles` allows Knip to understand what production code can be removed (including dependent files!).
+- If necessary, exclude non-production files from the `projectFiles` (using negation patterns).

+This will ensure Knip understands what production code can be removed.

+### Non-production code
-Non-production code includes files such as end-to-end tests, tooling, scripts, Storybook stories, etc.

-Think of it the same way as you would split `dependencies` and `devDependencies` in `package.json`.
+Non-production code includes files such as unit tests, end-to-end tests, tooling, scripts, Storybook stories, etc. Think of it the same way as the convention to split `dependencies` and `devDependencies` in `package.json`.

-To include both production and test files to analyze the project as a whole, include both sets of files to `entryFiles`, and add `dev: true` to a file named such as `knip.dev.json`:
+To analyze the project as a whole:

+- Include both production entry files and test files to the `entryFiles`.
+- Include all production files to the `projectFiles`.
+- Include non-production files from the `projectFiles`.
+- To include `devDependencies`, set `dev: true` in the configuration or add `--dev` as a command line flag.

+Here's an example:

 ```json
 {